mca3/srchd/docs/config.md

 The default is `1.0`.

+### `quic`

+Enables HTTP/3 connections on this engine.
+This may or may not work.

+Currently, only Google is known to work with HTTP/3.

+### `quic-0rtt`

+Use 0-RTT on QUIC connections; requires `quic` to be set to true.

+Using 0-RTT can have implications on the security of your connections as it becomes possible to replay the data you send to the server.
+Generally it is only safe to use it if the requests you are doing are idempotent.
+For srchd, this is always the case as of writing.

+For more information, refer to [section 8 of RFC 8446](https://datatracker.ietf.org/doc/html/rfc8446#section-8).

 ### `http_proxy`

 Configures a HTTP proxy to send requests through instead of using the one set in the `HTTP_PROXY` environment variable, if any.